sjhloco/asa_acl_report/README.md

 source venv_asa_acl_report/bin/activate
 ```

 Now can install the packages required to run this script.
-The only extra packages required to run this are netmiko and openpyxl.
+The only extra packages required to run this are netmiko, openpyxl and pytest.

 ```bash
 pip install -r asa_acl_report/requirements.txt